+While group transformation operations could be used to instantiate our idea, they are not optimal on GPUs due to their low I/O efficiency~\cite{Ningning2018shufflenetv2}, causing significant inference latency.
+To address this, we propose sharing parameters across each FFN within different heads, thereby eliminating the need for group transformation operations.
 However, directly sharing weights may result in homogeneous representations across different heads, which may potentially hinder the performance~\cite{li-etal-2018-multi-head}.
 To mitigate this, we further introduce a head-specific gated mechanism.
 The core idea is to use a set of diverse masks to filter the information of different heads so that the head representation will be more diverse.
-Formally, given a set of smaller features $\{\mathrm{head}^{i}| 1 \leq i \leq H\}$ and diverse masks $\{G^{i}| 1 \leq i \leq H\}$, the Eq. (\ref{eq:pgffn}) can rewritten as: